 If you are undergoing a minimally invasive surgery at Laser Spine Institute, you can expect to have your surgery and be up and walking within a few hours of surgery.^ Our minimally invasive procedures allow our patients to experience a lower risk of complication^ compared to traditional open back surgery.
 Because of our minimally invasive spine procedures and our patient satisfaction score of 98,^ you can undergo spine surgery in an atmosphere of comfort and compassion at one of our state-of-the-art surgery centers across the country.

 The recovery period for most patients depends upon the type of surgery received and the patient’s health and medical history.
 Patients who undergo minimally invasive spine surgery at Laser Spine Institute have a shorter recovery time^ compared to patients who undergo traditional open spine surgery.

 Regardless of the type of procedure you have, you will be informed about the specific requirements of your recovery period before you leave the facility or hospital.
 Some common guidelines you can expect during your recovery include:

 - Some period of recovery at the hospital or clinic (be it hours or days)

 - Plenty of rest, but also limited movement shortly after surgery

 - Postoperative follow-up appointments

-For more information about what to expect during your Patient Experience or to ask about the minimally invasive procedures we offer, please contact our Care Team at Laser Spine Institute.
-We are here to help you find answers so you can make an informed decision about your health care needs.
+For more information about what to expect during your patient experience or to ask about the minimally invasive procedures we offer, please reach out to the dedicated team at Laser Spine Institute.
+Through a free MRI review,* we can determine if you are a potential candidate for our outpatient procedures.
+We are here to help you find answers so you can make an informed decision about your spine care needs.